 For the drain field test, the inspector will dig test pits to check for signs of standing water or biomat growth.
 He or she may dig 2 to 3 feet down and check the color of the rocks and sand and make sure the system is draining properly.
 He will inspect all mechanical equipment to ensure they are in good working order.
 Inside the home, he will flush the toilets, run water in the sinks, and run the washing machine through a full cycle to see if the household plumbing is all going to the system and working correctly.

 Conventional septic systems consist of a septic tank, a distribution box, and a leaching field.
 Your septic system treats your home’s wastewater by temporarily holding it in the septic tank.
 In the tank, waste solids separate from the water.
 The solids are decomposed by bacteria and later removed when you have the tank professionally pumped.

 After the partially treated water (effluent) leaves the tank, it flows into the distribution box which distributes this water evenly into the leaching field.
 Drainage holes allow the water to drain into gravel trenches and then slowly seep into the soil where it is further treated and purified (secondary treatment).
 Some alternative systems use sand or peat instead of soil.
 A properly functioning septic system does not pollute the groundwater.

 Septic System Maintenance Tips

-Caring for your septic system saves you money and extends the life of the system itself.
-One of the most important steps you and your family can take is limiting your use of water.
-The more water you conserve, the less water enters the septic system.
-Efficient water use can improve the operation of the septic system and reduce the risk of failure.
-Title 5 prohibits water treatment systems from going into septic systems in any amount.
+One of the most important steps you and your family can take is limiting your use of water which can improve the operation of the septic system and reduce the risk of failure.

 - Repair leaky faucets and toilets immediately.
 A leaky toilet can cause a good septic system to fail very quickly.